LEWES CROWN COURT

 MR. NARDECCHIA:

 Indeed not.
-Your Honour, it is quite If I may say so, Mr. De Rivaz's conduct
+Your Honour, it is quite If I may say so, Mr. De Rivaz’s conduct throughout

-this matter has been unduly confrontational, really quite obsessive, particularly
+this matter has been unduly confrontational, really quite obsessive, particularly with

-regard to some imagined conspiracy between the Council and Mr. and Mrs Day,
+regard to some imagined conspiracy between the Council and Mr. and Mrs Day, which

 I may add he has totally failed to prove, and it is quite unreasonable.
-If
+If Mr. De Rivaz

-wishes to pursue legal rights, then as your Honour has said, I suppose he
+wishes to pursue legal rights, then as your Honour has said, I suppose he is entitled to

-do so, but in my submission is it really right that public money, which is
+do so, but in my submission is it really right that public money, which is what it comes

-to, that he should be paid large sums of public money for doing something
+to, that he should be paid large sums of public money for doing something which no

 normal and reasonable person in the circumstances would do.